HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ## Windows

 The whole video demonstration could be found here.
 [TODO YOUTUBE]
-### Basic Function Page [TODO PHOTO]
+### Basic Function Page [TODO PHOTO 1]

 The Basic Function Page provides users with a foundational set of cryptographic operations, allowing them to experiment with essential features.
 This page includes several key-related functionalities:

 1. **Key Operations**: Users can generate, update, copy, and paste cryptographic keys.
 Additionally, the page supports key import functionality.
+[TODO PHOTO2]
-2. **Key Storage**: Users can store and manage other users' public keys by importing them into the system.
+2. **Key Storage**: Users can store and manage other users' public keys by importing them into the system.[TODO PHOTO3]
 3. **Instant Encryption/Decryption**: The page enables real-time encryption and decryption operations, utilizing others' public keys in conjunction with the user's private key.

 ### WeChat Direct Message Page [TODO PHOTO]